We Analyzed the Future Direction of O-I Glass Inc. (OI), Here is What We Found

 OI’s Market Performance

-OI stocks went down by -6.00% for the week, with a monthly jump of 1.68% and a quarterly performance of -2.79%, while its annual performance rate touched 25.45%.
-The volatility ratio for the week stands at 3.05% while the volatility levels for the past 30 days are set at 4.11% for O-I Glass Inc..
-The simple moving average for the period of the last 20 days is -4.76% for OI stocks with a simple moving average of -6.88% for the last 200 days.
+OI stocks went down by -8.39% for the week, with a monthly drop of -14.00% and a quarterly performance of -16.80%, while its annual performance rate touched 35.52%.
+The volatility ratio for the week stands at 5.01% while the volatility levels for the past 30 days are set at 3.85% for O-I Glass Inc..
+The simple moving average for the period of the last 20 days is -10.40% for OI stocks with a simple moving average of -14.72% for the last 200 days.

 Analysts’ Opinion of OI